Fooodo / Docs

 1. Guest scans QR, builds cart

-2. Items sent to R-Keeper kitchen immediately
+2. Items go to R-Keeper kitchen immediately

 Why the flows differ